amooma/rails-training/just_static_pages/README.md

 This project includes a test which you can use to analyse your work.

-Run `rake test` to run the tests.
+Use the command `rake test` to run the tests.
 Don't forget to run `rake db:migrate` before you run the first time `rake test`